rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/6-submit-your-idea.md

 ### Summarize Your Solution and Key Insights

-In the provided Workshop Template, fill in the **Short Summary & Key Insights** section.
+In the provided Hack Event Template, fill in the **Short Summary & Key Insights** section.
 Summarize the solution your team selected and make note of any key insights you’d like documented.
 This is your team’s **final required output**.

 > **Tip:** Use Copilot in Word to help generate a polished summary.
 Start with a brief overview of the solution, then highlight any unique aspects or important considerations.